 The question isn’t ‘what is there to do in Dallas?’
 It’s ‘what isn’t there to do?’
 This enormous city has it all, from theme parks to great shopping to every type of restaurant anyone could ever dream of.
 Six Flags Over Texas is a fun day trip with roller coasters, fair treats and arcade games for all ages.
 Cross the road to catch a Texas Rangers baseball game or the Dallas Cowboys in the fall.
-For a relaxing day, take a picnic to the expansive Dallas Arboretum and Botanical Garden, which has more than 66 acres to explore and a kid-sized pioneer village.
+For a relaxing day, take a picnic to the expansive Dallas Arboretum and Botanical Garden, which has more than 66 acres to explore.

 Take a leisurely trip downstream on one of the boats on the San Antonio Riverwalk, then stop by one of the bordering restaurants for an authentic Tex-Mex meal.
 Catch a Spurs basketball game at the AT&T Center, or visit the DoSeum, an interactive kid’s museum.
 The Alamo is a great place to explore and learn about Texas history.
 San Antonio also has quite a few unique attractions: families can go on a 400-acre safari at the Natural Bridge Wildlife Ranch as well as dine and get 360-degree views of the city from 750 feet up at the Tower of the Americas.

 Houston boasts some of Texas’s best family-friendly attractions.
 Stop by the Space Center to meet an astronaut, see real space gear, and visit Mission Control.
 The Downtown Aquarium doubles as an amusement park and also features a restaurant surrounded by a 150,000-gallon aquarium.
 The Houston Museum of Natural Science is also great for kids, and its butterfly center in a simulated rainforest is a must-see for all ages.